The LGL Group (NYSEAMERICAN:LGL) Coverage Initiated at StockNews.com

-Stock analysts at StockNews.com assumed coverage on shares of The LGL Group (NYSEAMERICAN:LGL – Get Rating) in a research note issued to investors on Saturday.
-The firm set a “hold” rating on the industrial products company’s stock.
+Analysts at StockNews.com began coverage on shares of The LGL Group (NYSEAMERICAN:LGL – Get Rating) in a report issued on Monday.
+The brokerage set a “hold” rating on the industrial products company’s stock.

 The LGL Group, Inc, together with its subsidiaries, engages in the design, manufacture, and marketing of frequency and spectrum control products in the United States and internationally.
 The company offers NTP Servers, broadband amplifiers, RF distribution, 1PPS distribution, and fiber optic distribution.